10 Ways to Make Life at Work Substantially Easier

-We spend more time working and thinking about work than anything else.
-So if we can make life at work easier, life in general will get better, too.
+You spend more time working and thinking about work than anything else.
+So if you could make life at work easier, life should get better too, right?

-So here are 10 ways to make life at work substantially easier, along with steps you can take to start seeing improvements today!
+Here are 10 steps you can take to start seeing improvements today!

 1. Cut down on caffeine.